Paul S. Newman: Comic strips

 Newman wrote the September 9, 1951 – February 8, 1953, Sundays and dailies of the comic strip adaptation of Tom Corbett, Space Cadet, drawn by Ray Bailey.
 Newman additionally wrote issues of Dell Comics' Tom Corbet comic book.

 Among his other strips are Laugh-In (with artist Roy Doty), based on the TV show; Smokey Bear; Robin Malone; and The Lone Ranger.

 Big Little Books and Whitman Authorized Editions

 Newman was also the credited writer of numerous entries in Western Publishing Company's Big Little Book series for children, including writing licensed spin-off works based upon the TV series, The Invaders and the comic book character, Aquaman.
 He also wrote for Western's line of Whitman "Authorized Edition" hardcovers for young readers; among his works included a novel based upon the TV series, Gunsmoke.

 Awards and accolades

 Newman won a 1998 Inkpot Award for his lifetime contribution to the comic-book field.
 He was a 1997 nominee for the Will Eisner Award Hall of Fame.

 The Guinness Book of World Records credits Newman as the most prolific comic-book writer, with more than 4,100 published stories totaling approximately 36,000 pages.

 Newman was a posthumous recipient of the Bill Finger Award for Excellence in Comic Book Writing in 2021.
+In 2026, Newman was selected for inclusion in the Eisner Hall of Fame.